MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-sign-in-passkey-authenticator.md

 Follow these steps to sign in to Microsoft Entra ID with a passkey in Microsoft Authenticator on your Android device.

-1. On your Android device, open your browser and navigate to the resource you're trying to access at [My Security info](https://aka.ms/mysecurityinfo).
+1. On your Android device, open your browser and navigate to the resource you're trying to access at [Security info](https://mysignins.microsoft.com/security-info).

 1. When prompted to sign in, you have two options.
 The *usernameless* option can be easier than entering your username.